Plenty has raised over $500 million to grow fruits and veggies indoors – TechCrunch

 Plenty Unlimited has raised $140 million in new funding to build more vertical farms around the U.S.

-The new funding, which brings the company’s total cash haul to an abundant $500 million, was led by existing investor Softbank Vision Fund also included the berry farming giant Driscoll’s.
+The new funding, which brings the company’s total cash haul to an abundant $500 million, was led by existing investor SoftBank Vision Fund and included the berry farming giant Driscoll’s.
 It’s a move that will give Driscoll’s exposure to Plenty’s technology for growing and harvesting fruits and vegetables indoors.

 The funding comes as Plenty has inked agreements with both its new berry-interested investor and the Albertsons grocery chain.
 The company also announced plans to build a new farm in Compton, California.